oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Use of client certificates for device identification | Not configured | No requirement to use client certificates has been identified as the Agency will leverage Intune for compliant and Hybrid Azure AD devices.
+Use of client certificates for device identification | Not configured | No requirement to use client certificates has been identified as the organisation will leverage Intune for compliant and Hybrid Azure AD devices.

 ##### App onboarding/maintenance